 Graeme Rocher is the project lead and co-founder of the Grails web application framework.
 He's a member of the JSR-241 Expert Group which standardizes the Groovy language.
 Graeme authored the Definitive Guide to Grails for Apress and is a frequent speaker at JavaOne, JavaPolis, NoFluffJustStuff, JAOO, the Sun TechDays and more.
 Graeme joined SpringSource in late 2008 upon the acquisition of G2One Inc. Before founding G2One, Graeme was the CTO of SkillsMatter, a skills transfer company specializing in open source technology and agile software development, where Graeme was in charge of the company's courseware development strategy and general technical direction.

-In this session, Grails project lead Graeme Rocher will deliver an update on the latest and greats features of the Grails framework - a dynamic, web application framework based on the Groovy language and designed for Spring.
-Graeme will cover all the new features of Grails 2.0 including agent-based reloading, unit testing mixins, and the latest enhancements to support Servlet 3.0.
+In this session, Grails project lead Graeme Rocher will deliver an update on the latest and greatest features of the Grails framework, including all the new features introduced in the 2.x line.

 The rise of Ruby on Rails has signified a huge shift in how we build web applications today; it is a fantastic framework with a growing community.
 There is, however, space for another such framework that integrates seamlessly with Java.
 Thousands of companies have invested in Java, and these same companies are losing out on the benefits of a Rails–like framework.
 Enter Grails.

 Grails is not just a Rails clone.
 It aims to provide a Rails–like environment that is more familiar to Java developers and employs idioms that Java developers are comfortable using, making the adjustment in mentality to a dynamic framework less of a jump.
 The concepts within Grails, like interceptors, tag libs, and Groovy Server Pages (GSP), make those in the Java community feel right at home.